UMBCvision/Hidden-Trigger-Backdoor-Attacks/README.md

 + We also provide shell scripts for ease of experiments.
 They can be found in scripts/singlesource_singletarget_binary_finetune.

 ## Additional results
++ If you want to run the experiments which compare to the BadNets threat model reported in Table 3 of our paper, make a couple of changes
+    + In the cfg file, replace poison_root=poison_data with poison_root=patched_data so that the model uses patched data as poisons.
+The patched data is already saved by generate_poison.py
+    + In lines 53-56 of finetune_and_test.py, use a separate checkpoint directory to save the finetuned models so that you don't overwrite models finetuned with our poisons.

 ## Citation
 If you find our paper or code useful, please cite us using
 ```bib